mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices_v1.md

 ## On Structure of Appendices & Vignettes

-Vignette are presented first and given a separate name based on when they appear in the thesis.
-In the interim before for a final appendix is completed they use descriptive names.

-Technical appendices follow.
-They contain some overlap with chapter material in order to be self contained.
-The

-Other Appendices will be organised by chapter.
-Thus AP 5.1 is is the first mentioned in Chapter 5.
-In the interim before for a final appendix is completed they use descriptive names.

-The following summary list of appendices my help orientate the reader.
-MOVE LIST ABOVE HERE WHEN STABLE ENOUGH

 **Vignettes:**  Vignettes contain extended transcription of discourse and when possible participant gestures and inline commentary.
-Vignettes are contained in another chapter / document (due currently to the need for more complicated tables that writing in markdown allows)
+Vignettes are contained in a special appendix section.

+- Recruitment & administrative
+- Methodology section
+- Interviews, smaller vignettes, & specialist findings
+- Learning design
+- Recommendations for practitioners (summary if needed?)

 ## Appendix A: Ethics and recruitment